CSR Training Program

 Module 2: The Systematic Review of Quantitative Evidence (days 2 and 3)

-Learn about common research designs such as randomised controlled trials, how to critically appraise research, identify important sources of bias in research, introduction to statistics in evidence-based healthcare, when and how to conduct meta-analysis.
+Learn about common research designs such as randomised controlled trials, how to critically appraise research, identify important sources of bias in research, an introduction to commonly encountered statistics in clinical research, when and how to conduct meta-analysis.
 Module 1 attendance is a prerequisite for Module 2.

 Module 3: The Systematic Review of Evidence Generated by Qualitative Research, Narrative and Text (days 4 and 5)